 Ever have trouble making that flawless jump shot?
 The Zoom L.E.A.P.
 Technology is designed to help with propulsion, making jump shots and slam dunks a little more attainable for those of us who aren’t Lebron.
 The six zoom hair on the Nike’s Zoom Air cushions are extremely thin, which keeps your feet close to the ground, allowing for more surface sensitivity, increasing your performance when it comes to fast multidirectional movements and quick cuts.
 Four of the Zoom Air units are located at the forefoot while the larger Zoom Air units are located at the first metatarsal head (first met head) and heel for extra support and responsiveness.

 The mesh upper construction lets your feet breathe, keeping you more comfortable.
 The more comfortable you are, the better you can play.
-The Flywire is another Nike technology; they’re filaments that are placed in the upper part of the sneaker and attach to the outsole, adding a lightweight, architectural-style support that keeps your foot secure inside the shoe.
+The Flywire is another Nike technology of the Lebron XIII; they’re filaments that are placed in the upper part of the sneaker and attach to the outsole, adding a lightweight, architectural-style support that keeps your foot secure inside the shoe.

 The Zoom Air cushions are comfortable and live up to the hype of making quick cuts and other fast movements easier; you also feel like you’re closer to the ground below, making it great for outdoor play when you need a feel for potential flaws that wouldn’t be present in an indoor court.
 I would definitely say the Lebron XIII’s are the best outdoor basketball shoes when it comes to surface awareness and sensitivity.

 They run narrow, so you have to size up, which can be annoying, so plan ahead and consider whether or not your feet are wide when purchasing, as that might impact which size you ultimately choose.

 Under Armour Men’s UA ClutchFit Drive II